Soumyabrata/Soumyabrata.github.io/publications.md

 ## Journals
++ S. Dhang, M. Zhang, and S. Dev, LaBINet - An Approach for Seamlessly Integrating New Advertisement into an Existing Scene, *IEEE Transactions on Artificial Intelligence*, 2025.

++ J. Yang, S. Dev, and A. G. Campbell, RenderKernel: High-level programming for real-time rendering systems, *Visual Informatics*, 2024.

 + M. A. Azeem, and S. Dev, A Performance and Interpretability Assessment of Machine Learning Models for Rainfall Prediction in the Republic of Ireland, *Decision Analytics*, 2024. [<a href="https://soumyabratadev.wordpress.com/wp-content/uploads/2024/09/azeem2024performance.pdf">PDF</a>]